aiven/devportal/docs/products/kafka/howto/kafka-custom-serde-encrypt.rst

 - VPC peering to securely peer the Aiven services to your cloud VPC

-- Enhanced Compliance Environments (ECE) to satisfy addtional compliance needs such as HIPPA and PCI-DSS
+- Enhanced Compliance Environments (ECE) to satisfy additional compliance needs such as HIPPA and PCI-DSS

 - Bring your own account (BYOA) which allows deployment of Aiven services directly into your cloud account

 In addition to the above, all data transmitted to the Aiven services is encrypted in transit and at rest.

-In some cases however, there are additional compliance and legal needs which require the data to be encrypted prior to entering the Aiven for Kafka service.
+In some cases however, there are additional compliance and legal needs which require the data to be encrypted prior to entering the Aiven for Kafka® service.
 This can be achieved using a custom serializer and deserializer (commonly referred to as a "custom serde") .

-AES Encryption
+AES encryption
 --------------

 In this example, we will use AES encryption.
 AES provides numerous benefits for streaming systems such as Apache Kafka.